Posted On: March 13, 2019

 Solar Power 101: 5:30 p.m.
 Thursday, April 4.
 Are you interested in solar energy for your home or business?
 From financing to technology, a representative from the Solar United Neighbors of Florida will explain the benefits, risks and cost of going solar.

 “Payback: A Poetic Exploration of Debt”: 1 p.m.
 Friday, April 5.
 This documentary explores debt in its various forms: economic, societal, personal, environmental, spiritual and criminal.

 2150 Eustace Ave., Deltona

 DIY household cleaners: 2 p.m.
-Monday, April 23.
+Thursday, April 4.
 Make three natural, affordable cleaning products using simple pantry ingredients.
-Supplies are limited, and reservations are required.
+Supplies are limited, and registration is required.